ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ListView.rst

 view.
 The index is exposed as an accessible ``index`` property.
 Properties of the model are also available depending upon the type of `Data
-Model </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview#qml-data-models>`__.
+Model </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#qml-data-models>`_ .

 The number of objects and bindings in the delegate has a direct effect on the flicking performance of the view.
-If at all possible, place functionality that is not needed for the normal display of the delegate in a `Loader </sdk/apps/qml/QtQuick/Loader/>`__ which can load additional components when needed.
+If at all possible, place functionality that is not needed for the normal display of the delegate in a :ref:`Loader <sdk_qtquick_loader>` which can load additional components when needed.

-The `ListView </sdk/apps/qml/QtQuick/ListView/>`__ will lay out the items based on the size of the root item in the delegate.
+The :ref:`ListView <sdk_qtquick_listview>` will lay out the items based on the size of the root item in the delegate.

 It is recommended that the delegate's size be a whole number to avoid sub-pixel alignment of items.